vladimir-g/python-tkvdb/README.md

 management on garbage collection, but don't forget that this is wrapper for C library.

+All objects have internal `init()` method that receives C structures (`ctkvdb.tkvdb*` etc), because Cython doesn't allow passing C values in `__cinit__` constructor.
+They may be used from Cython code, but not required in Python and called mostly automatically.

 Some code examples may also be found in [tests code](tests/).

 ### Modules

 Project is splitted into multiple python modules:

+- `ctkvdb` -- Cython wrapper with C definitions from `tkvdb.h`.
 - `tkvdb.db` -- database object and initialization.
 Also imported in `__init__.py` (i.e. main `tkvdb` module).
 - `tkvdb.transaction` -- transaction (actually main input/output.